As an upcoming artist, are you seriously seeking and want to get signed by the best music record labels in South Africa?

 5. Super Black Tapes

-Super Black has been around for over 5 years and was originally called “Roots Go Deep Music” before transforming to Super Black Tapes in 2016.
+Super Black has been around for over 5 years and was originally called “Roots Go Deep Music” before transforming into Super Black Tapes in 2016.

 6. Sony Music Africa